 The Company tests for impairment, at a minimum, on an annual basis or earlier where certain events or changes in circumstances indicate that goodwill may more likely than not be impaired.
-As of March 31, 2020, the Company's market capitalization based on its stock price was above its book value and has not fluctuated below book value subsequent to that date.
-The Company has experienced declines in the market price of its stock subsequent to the end of the first quarter as a result of the impact from the COVID-19 pandemic on the global economy.
 If there are significant decreases in its stock price for a sustained period or other unfavorable factors, the Company may be required to perform a goodwill impairment assessment, which may result in a recognition of goodwill impairment that could be material to the consolidated financial statements.